patrykwozinski/patrykwozinski.github.io/_posts/2020-10-18-elixir-docker-mac-how-to-survive.md

 The first one thing that you could do is to use Docker Edge for Mac - not the stable version.
 I know - it doesn't sound amazing, but please trust me - it will speed up your environment.
 Edge version uses gRPC-FUSE as default and that's the magic which improves the performance.

 ### Prepare your Docker settings
 There you have a few things to do in your Docker's settings.
 The first one is to increase resources.
+Probably you need more CPUs and more RAM dedicated to your application.
+Of course it depends on the size of your project, but let's guess it's something bigger than simple CMS system. ;)